c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - if statement 3.0.0

 ```
-# Test if the user passed --with-bison-skeleton-file=yes
+# Test if the Package configurer passed --with-bison-skeleton-file=yes to the
+# configure script.

 if test "x${WITH_BISON_SKELETON_FILE_VALUE}" == "xYES"
 ```